MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/es-modules.md

 Normally a JS script on the server side would have no awareness of the HTML tag to load JS using `script` tag with `src`.

-Pl

-This is also the default approach Deno.
+This is also the default approach for Deno.

 ## Local modules